axieinfinity/ronin-documentation/docs/validators/setup/generate-keys.md

 Each validator node requires private keys for signing blocks and consensus messages sent to the other validators in the network.

 The required private keys include a BLS key and an ECDSA key.
-The keys are named after digital signature schemes: Elliptic Curve Digital Signature Algorithm (ECDSA) and Boneh–Lynn–Shacham (BLS), respectively.
+The keys are named after digital signature schemes, Elliptic Curve Digital Signature Algorithm (ECDSA) and Boneh-Lynn-Shacham (BLS), respectively.

-- The BLS key is used for producing finality votes.
+* The BLS key is used for producing finality votes.
 Validators who produce finality votes receive a reward.
-- The ECDSA key is used for signing blocks.
+* The ECDSA key is used for signing blocks.

 ## Generate a BLS key